CDLUC3/aws-dmp-roadmap/README.md

 # aws-dmp-roadmap

-AWS orchestration to run the DMPRoadmap open source codebase
+AWS orchestration to run the [DMPRoadmap](https://github.com/DMPRoadmap/roadmap) open source codebase.

+This repository includes the DMPRoadmap codebase as a gti submodule.
+After cloning this repository you will need to run `git submodule init` and then `git submodule update` to pull in the DMPRoadmap code.

+This repository contains a startup script and Dockerfile for the DMPRoadmap application.
+It includes the DMPRoadmap codebase as a git submodule.
+You can checkout any branch/tag of the codebase prior to building the Docker image.

+## Preparing the Docker image

+We use AWS Code Build and Code Pipeline which expect

 ## Creating the stack

-These Cloud Formation templates will build out the entire stack of AWS resources to host the [DMPRoadmap](https://github.com/DMPRoadmap/roadmap) open source codebase.
+These Cloud Formation templates will build out the entire stack of AWS resources to host the  open source codebase.

+To build the stack, perform the following

 ### Build out the DB and ECR repository